-I upgraded my session, but want to revert back to a previous version of Capture One.
+I upgraded my Session/Catalog but want to revert back to a previous version of Capture One.

-When you upgraded the Capture One Session, we automatically create a backup copy of the previous Session version just in case you feel a need to go back to it at some point.
+When you upgraded the Capture One Session/Catalog, we automatically create a backup copy of the previous version just in case you feel a need to go back to it at some point.

-For instance, here we have a Capture One session created in Capture One 9.3.
+For instance, you have a Capture One session or catalog created in Capture One 14.2.

-Then we open the session in Capture One 11 and are presented with a message to upgrade the session database.
+When you open the session or catalog in Capture One 14.3 you are presented with a message to upgrade the database.

 On Windows, you get a similar message: